modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 @report_opt unstable_ReLU(1.0)
 ```

-\vscode{This can be run periodically on your codebase and show any problems detected. [linting in VSCode](https://www.julia-vscode.org/docs/stable/userguide/linter/)}
+\vscode{The Julia extension features a [static linter](https://www.julia-vscode.org/docs/stable/userguide/linter/), and runtime diagnostics with JET can be automated to run periodically on your codebase and show any problems detected.}

 ## Memory management

 After ensuring type stability, one should try to reduce the number of heap allocations a program makes in order to spend less time in garbage collection cycles.
-While this can be done using the timing macros above (`@time`, `@btime`, `@b`), this can also be done as part of your writing or CI workflow using [AllocCheck.jl](https://github.com/JuliaLang/AllocCheck.jl), a package by the official JuliaLang organisation.
+While this can be done with [benchmarks](#measurements) or [profiling](#profiling) as described above, this can also be done as part of your writing or CI workflow using [AllocCheck.jl](https://github.com/JuliaLang/AllocCheck.jl), a package by the official JuliaLang organisation.

 By annotating a function you are writing with `@check_allocs`, if the function is run and the compiler detects that it might allocate, it will throw an error which can be inspected in a try-catch block to see exactly where this occurred.